Rest Craft

 This fellowship is for:

-Artists, scholars, and cultural workers across the African and global diasporas.
+Artists, researchers, and cultural bearers across the African and global diasporas.

 QTBIPOC+ applicants are strongly encouraged.